 Classification of HVDC system:

 The only one conductor used in this type of HVDC transmission system.
-Mostly negative terminal is preferred to transfer to reduce the corona effect and the ground will be taken as current return path.
+The most negative terminal is preferred to transfer to reduce the corona effect and the ground will be taken as the current return path.
 But sometimes a metallic return path also considers.
 The earthing of poles is done by earth electrodes located about 15 to 55 km away from the respective terminal station.
-However, the earth terminal cannot be perfect return path for the loads, since the monoplar link are not used in the present days.
+However, the earth terminal cannot be a perfect return path for the loads, since the monopolar link is not used in the present days.

 Bipolar DC Link:

 It has two parallel conductors, operates at one positive polarity and the other operates at negative polarity.
 Each terminal has sets of converters of identical ratings in series in DC lines which is used to convert AC to DC.
 The midpoints of converters station are earthen via the electrode.
 The voltage between the conductors is equal to two times the voltage between either of the conductors and earth.

 The voltage of the earthed electrodes is just half the voltage of the conductor used for transmission the HVDC.
 A bipolar HVDC system is described as a say ± 500 kV/ ± 400 kV/± 600 kV, etc. A bipolar system is advantageous over monopolar is that when any fault occurs in one pole, the system may be changed to monopolar mode with a ground return path.